helm/helm-www/versioned_docs/version-3/community/developers.md

 ---
-title: "Developer Guide"
+title: Developer Guide
-description: "Instructions for setting up your environment for developing Helm."
+description: Instructions for setting up your environment for developing Helm.
 sidebar_position: 1
-aliases: ["/docs/developers/"]
 ---

 This guide explains how to set up your environment for developing on Helm.